centrahq/api-documentation/pages/04.guides/02.erp-gql-integration/docs.md

 Changing any of these properties will result in Centra recognising this input as a new order line, instead of changing the existing one.

-If you instead with to decrease the order line quantity, you can call `update*Order` mutation with [cancelLines](https://docs.centra.com/graphql/wholesaleorderupdateinput.html#cancelLines) input, specifying the order line ID and quantity to be cancelled.
+If you instead with to decrease the order line quantity, you can call `updateOrder` mutation with [cancelLines](https://docs.centra.com/graphql/wholesaleorderupdateinput.html#cancelLines) input, specifying the order line ID and quantity to be cancelled.
 Cancelling all quantities available will cancel the entire order line.

 ## Confirming an order